Christon Gray

 Christon Michael Gray (born 18 July 1986) is an American R&B singer and rapper born and raised in Columbus, Ohio.
 He calls his music "about being human."
 It is this approach that has allowed him a successful transition from Christian music to mainstream.

 Background

 Gray was born Christon Michael Gray on July 18, 1986, in Columbus, Ohio.
 His parents, Arthur Gray (a former choir leader) and his mother, Leigh Ann (a trained soprano), have two other children; Christon's older brother, Taelor Gray, who is also a rapper and pastor, and his younger sister Aubrey, who is currently a college student.
-He resides in Cincinnati, Ohio, with his wife, Shana Gray, and has a daughter named Mya Blue.
+He resides in Cincinnati, Ohio, with his wife, Shana Gray, and has a daughter from a previous marriage, named Mya Blue.
 On February 22, 2020, they welcomed a baby girl, Story Monroe Gray.

 Music career

 2006–2011: Elevationists and EWEWM

 In 2006, Gray was a part of The Elevationists with his brother, Taelor, and childhood friend BJ (James Hazley).
 After a few years together, they disbanded the group.

 In 2011, Gray, with the help of writing partner and music director Marlo Scott, released an album entitled Even With Evil With Me.
 The independent release spawned the timeless track 'Isle of You', which quickly led to record label interest.
 Before the year was out, he was signed to Collision Records.